Statistic Port St. John Florida National

 Port St. John Racial Demographics & Ethnicity

-The Port St. John racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in Port St. John is 83.9% White, 4.3% Black or African American, 0.7% Asian, 0.5% American Indian and 0.6% Native Hawaiian - 7.2% of the population identify as Hispanic or Latino.
+The Port St. John racial demographics and ethnicity breakdown could be indispensable tools for recognizing and rectifying systemic inequities, fostering social justice and inclusion and cultivating resilient communities.
+In Port St. John, the racial breakdown reveals 83.9% White, 4.3% Black or African American, 0.7% Asian, 0.5% American Indian and 0.6% Native Hawaiian, with 7.2% of the population identifying as Hispanic or Latino.
 Of all households, 93.1% reported speaking English only, while 3.4% reported speaking Spanish only.
-A total of 5.9% of residents were considered foreign born.
+Moreover, 5.9% of residents were classified as foreign-born.

 Port St. John Population Density